International Day of Zero Tolerance for Female Genital Mutilation: Legislation

 Countries where FGM is frequently that currently have some form of written legislation concerning FGM or events surrounding FGM such as deliberate harm to a child include Burkina Faso, Central African Republic, Côte d'Ivoire, Djibouti, Egypt, Ghana, Guinea, Nigeria, Senegal, Somalia, Tanzania, Togo, Uganda and more.

 Observing the day

 The International Day of Zero Tolerance for FGM is not a public holiday, but a day of international observation.
 This day is a part of a combined effort by the UN to meet one of its Sustainable Development Goals, which the elimination of FGM is a key target under Goal 5.

-The observance of FGM continues to be practiced every year on February 6 and will be greatly pursued by the UN and other social activism parties in efforts to eliminate FGM by the year 2030.
+The observance of the Day of Zero Tolerance for FGM continues to be practiced every year on February 6 and will be greatly pursued by the UN and other social activism parties in efforts to eliminate FGM by the year 2030.
 Awareness has been rising for FGM with constant pursuit of activism.
 On Zero Tolerance Day, February 6, 2015, it was reported by Equality Now that "the White House, the Department of Justice, the U.S. Agency for International Development, the Ambassador at-Large for Global Women's Issues, and the USCIS all issued statements condemning FGM from being practiced."